Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 [//]: # (pure composite and hashed composite)

 #### CompositeJWK
 A composite public key encoded as a `CompositeJWK` contains a PQ public key and a traditional public key both encoded as `JsonWebKey`.
-In addition, the `CompositeJWK` contains a string `algId` which represents the name of the algorithms used to generate the PQ/T hybrid data integrity proof (*TBD: and of the hash algorithm used to pre-hash the document*).
+In addition, the `CompositeJWK` contains a string `algId` which represents the name of the algorithms used to generate the PQ/T hybrid data integrity proof.

 <pre class="example nohighlight" title="A ML-DSA-44/P-256 composite public key encoded as a CompositeJWK">
 {
  "id": "https://example.com/issuer/123#key-0",
- "type": "CompositeJWK",
+ "type": "CompositeJsonWebKey",
  "controller": "https://example.com/issuer/123",
  "compositeJwk": {
     "algId": "id-MLDSA44-P256",